Dondi (graffiti artist): Early life

-Born in the East New York neighborhood of Brooklyn, Dondi was the youngest of five children.
+Born in the East New York neighbourhood of Brooklyn, Dondi was the youngest of five children.
 He was of African American and Italian American descent.
-He attended a Catholic school during his sophomore years.
-By 1975, East New York became an unstable region with racial tensions and social conflicts such as the prominence of gangs.
+He was nicknamed "Dondi" after the famous comic strip by the same name.
+He attended a Catholic school during his sophomore year.
+By 1975, the East New York region became unstable with racial tensions and social conflicts, including the prominence of gangs.
 In an interview with Zephyr, Dondi stated that he had joined several gangs in the 1970s to avoid being attacked.
 Anxious to leave high school behind, he earned his GED in 1984, took a job in a government office, and began to indulge his interest in graffiti.

 Graffiti

 Graffiti became a serious part of Dondi's life in the mid-1970s.
+His first work in graffiti was as a tagger.
 He tagged using "NACO" and "DONDI", and worked on refining his style, gradually moving from simple tagging to building more elaborate pieces.
-Using the name Dondi (a version of his own name) was considered very risky at the time, as the Metropolitan Transportation Authority and the New York Police Department (NYPD) were trying to crack down on writers.
-In 1979, Dondi officially adopted his name when he painted a giant piece on the roof of his house.
+Using his nickname as a tag was considered risky at the time because the Metropolitan Transportation Authority and the New York Police Department (NYPD) were attempting to crack down on graffiti writers.
+In 1979, White officially adopted his name when he painted a giant piece on the roof of his house.

 He became a member of TOP crew (The Odd Partners) in 1977.
 In 1978, Dondi formed his own crew, named CIA (Crazy Inside Artists), which included other prominent artists such as his good friend DURO.
 For the next 20-odd years, Dondi became recognized as the stylistic standard, influencing generations of graffiti writers.

 Dondi pioneered many of the styles and techniques still used by modern graffiti artists.
-Though he would often do wildstyle pieces for the benefit of other writers (like the famous 2MANY piece), he wanted the public to be able to read and enjoy his work, so he would focus on readable letters with intricate fills and characters.
+Though he often created wildstyle pieces for the benefit of other writers (like the famous 2MANY piece), he wanted the public to be able to read and enjoy his work, so he focused on readable letters with intricate fills and characters.

 His most famous work was Children of the Grave Parts 1, 2 and 3—three whole cars on the New York City Subway in the years 1978 through 1980.
 The name of the piece was taken from a Black Sabbath song.
 Journalist Martha Cooper filmed the final piece from start to finish.
-On this last piece, Dondi adopted the cartoon characters from the late Vaughn Bode.
+On this last piece, Dondi adopted the cartoon characters from the late Vaughn Bodē.
 He later painted a version of Children of the Grave 3 in a studio.

 He was the first graffiti artist to have a one-man show in the Netherlands and Germany, and his work is collected by European museums.